 It is being reported that many people have lost their life savings in the scheme with one victim investing ฿6 million while at least one suicide is known to have occurred.

-Ms Wantanee to be transferred to Bangkok for questioning by the DSI who will take over
+Ms Wantanee to be transferred to Bangkok for questioning by the DSI investigators

 So far, police have seized assets including cash, cars and property valued at ฿133 million from those arrested.

-Director promised a methodical and robust investigation but wants it will be a ‘lengthy’ process
+Director has promised a methodical and robust investigation but warns it will take time

 The Director of the Illegal Financial and Business Crime Bureau at the DSI, Piyasiri Wattanavarangkul, has promised a methodical and robust investigation in which those involved will be exposed and charged if found to have broken the law.